 The Best of Both Worlds

 FIU offers a broad range of high-quality graduate level degree programs.
 Law students interested in interdisciplinary study may take advantage of these curricula through one of the following joint-degree pathway programs.

 Students enrolled in a joint-degree pathway program will have the opportunity to study both law and another discipline in such a way that the study of each will enhance and complement the study of the other.
 Further, joint-degree candidates will be able to obtain the two degrees in less time than it would take to obtain both degrees if pursued consecutively.
-Students interested in one of the joint-degree programs should consult with the Office of the Registrar at the FIU Law for further information and advice.
+Students interested in one of the joint-degree programs should consult with the Office of Admissions at the FIU Law for further information and advice.